redpanda-data/connect/website/docs/components/metrics/stdout.md

 ### `push_interval`

-`string` An optional period of time to continuously print metrics.
+An optional period of time to continuously print metrics.

+Type: `string`
+Default: `""`

 ### `static_fields`

-`object` A map of static fields to add to each flushed metric object.
+A map of static fields to add to each flushed metric object.

+Type: `object`
+Default: `{"@service":"benthos"}`

 ### `flush_metrics`

-`bool` Whether counters and timing metrics should be reset to 0 each time metrics are printed.
+Whether counters and timing metrics should be reset to 0 each time metrics are printed.

+Type: `bool`
+Default: `false`